 S. acaule can resist frosts down to 22 degrees F (-5.5 C) (Sukumaran 1972) or perhaps even down to 20 degrees (-6.5 C) (Li 1977).
 Its rosette-like growing habit keeps the plant close to the ground and probably aids in tolerance to low temperatures, but this is not a sufficient explanation.
 Chen (1977) found three structural differences between S. acaule and S. tuberosum that may account for its frost resistance.
 It has significantly thicker cell walls than S. tuberosum.
 Its chloroplasts have a much larger number of osmiophylic globuli and these globuli increase in number following frost exposure.
 The chloroplasts also become depleted of starch following frost exposure.
 This suggests the conversion of starch to soluble sugars, a common adaption to reduce the freezing point of plant cells.
 Taken together, these features suggest that S. acaule may be able to more effectively delay, survive, and recover from frost induced dehydration.

 The growth habit of S. acaule can change significantly depending on climate.
-Varieties that have a low growing habit in cold, high elevation conditions may form much longer stems in warmer climates.
+The plants have a low growing habit, usually not exceeding eight inches in height in cold, high elevation conditions.
+They may form much longer and taller stems in warmer climates.
 Flower color ranges from blue to violet or is occasionally white.
 Unlike most potatoes, S. acaule lacks a floral abcission zone (or flower joint).
 While this is not a trait of much importance to the breeder, it may be helpful in identifying mixed progeny.
+Stolons are typically two to three feet long.
 Tubers are typically round, white, and 1/2 to 1 inch in diameter.

 S. acaule is most likely an allotetraploid as it has disomic inheritance.
 That is, it probably originated as a hybrid of two different diploid species and has retained their independently segregating genomes.
 This probably explains why it is self-compatible when most potato species are not.